 Default entity types streamline linking data in different tables

 In a table, each distinct entity (sample or specimen or participant) has its own row - specified by its own unique ID.
-However, data in different tables are often related, such as a single participant's phenotypic data and genomic data (found in the participant and sample tables, respectively).
+However, data in different tables are often related, such as a single participant's phenotypic data and genomic data (often found in the participant and sample tables, respectively).

-Example: linking study participants to their genomic data
+Example: How to link study participants to their genomic data

 Imagine a study with thousands of participants.
 You define each participants' unique ID in a participant table.
 The first column is the participant ID.
 Additional columns include other information associated with the participant.
 Note that traditionally a participant table only included participant IDs, but today a participant table might also include other data related to the participant, such as phenotypic data (as in the screenshot below):